Get help for Swimming pool injuries or drowning from a Swimming Pool Accident and know about Swimming Pool Safety Act from our Lawyers

 Contact a Swimming Pool Accident Lawyer in Florida

 If you or a loved one of yours has suffered a serious injury at a swimming pool that was or could have been someone else’s fault, it is in your best interest to consult with one of our personal injury attorneys.
 Our attorneys at Chiumento, Dwyer, Hertel & Grant have been helping Florida residents recover compensation for their losses for more than 40 years.
-We have the experience, skills and resources needed to help you recover the compensation you deserve to have, and we are dedicated to that goal.
+We have the experience, skills and resources needed to help you recover the compensation you deserve to have.
+We are dedicated to that goal.

 Take advantage of our free consultation and speak today with an attorney at Chiumento, Dwyer, Hertel & Grant in Palm Coast or Ormond Beach.
 We can explain your rights and how we can help you pursue the maximum compensation you are entitled to receive.